swalkermd/MorningReport/replit.md

 ## System Architecture

 ### Frontend
 The frontend uses React with TypeScript, Vite, Wouter for routing, TanStack Query for state management, and Tailwind CSS with shadcn/ui components.
 It prioritizes an audio-first, responsive design with distinct layouts for landscape and portrait orientations, featuring a warm morning aesthetic.
-Key components include a custom `AudioPlayer` for multi-segment playback with intro music fade-in/out, and a `ReportDisplay` for the scrollable text report.
+Key components include:
+-   **AudioPlayer:** Handles multi-segment audio playback with seamless transitions.
+Intro music plays only at start (with fade-in) and as outro after final segment (with fade-out).
+Segments transition automatically without intro music between them to ensure continuous playback.
+Supports play/pause, progress slider with cross-segment seeking, and 1.1x playback speed.
+-   **ReportDisplay:** Scrollable text display of the news report content.

 ### Backend
 The backend is built with Node.js and Express in TypeScript, using in-memory storage with an interface for future database migration.